Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 There are two types of function literals in Kotlin: *lambda literals* and *anonymous function declarations*.
 Both of these provide a way of defining a function in-place, but have subtle differences.

-> Note: as some may consider function literals to be closely related to function declarations, [here][Function declarations] is the corresponding section of the specification.
+> Note: as some may consider function literals to be closely related to function declarations, [here][Function declaration] is the corresponding section of the specification.

 #### Anonymous function declarations